 The only disadvantage of Boot Camp is that you lose access to all your normal Mac apps while you're running Windows, which means you have to shut down Windows and boot back into macOS if you want to use Mac apps such as Apple Mail or Photos.

-This is where the other option, known as 'virtualisation', can come in handy.
-Instead of splitting your hard drive into separate partitions for macOS and Windows, you use a virtualisation program (such as Parallels Desktop or VMware Fusion; for more options see best virtual machine software for Mac) to create a 'virtual machine' that runs within macOS itself.
+This is where the other option, known as virtualisation, can come in handy.
+Instead of splitting your hard drive into separate partitions for macOS and Windows, you use a virtualisation program such as Parallels Desktop or VMware Fusion to create a 'virtual machine' that runs within macOS itself.
+For more options see best virtual machine software for Mac.

 The virtual machine (VM) is simply an app that runs on the Mac just like any other Mac app.
 However, the virtual machine mimics the workings of a PC, allowing you to install Windows on the virtual machine, and then install any Windows apps that you need to run as well.